June 25, 2008

 I am a bit uneasy about the NMR Wiki which Evgeny Fadeev is setting up.
 The feeling has nothing to do with Evgeny, for he is enthusiastic, young, and very earnest about the venture and there is no doubt that he should go ahead.
 It has also nothing to do with resources since, like the legendary Orbitsville (Bob Shaw), cyberspace is all but inexhaustible and the memory capacity of its servers grows much faster than the contents stored on them.

 I am uneasy because, while I do not want to undercut Evgeny in any way, I am not sure whether wikis can really work.
 From what I know about them (which is not much), they are public, cooperative projects run by automatic software's under only limited human supervision.
 This raises some doubts about these points:

-1) Irresponsible input from jokers and vandals (this definitely requires a human moderator).
+1) Irresponsible input from jokers, vandals, and embittered vendicators (this makes a human moderator mandatory).